-The Great Britain Tourism Survey provides monthly estimates of the volume and monetary value of domestic overnight tourism, including the number of nights spent on overnight tourism.
+The Great Britain Tourism Survey (GBTS): Day Visits provides monthly estimates of the volume and monetary value of domestic day tourism visits in Great Britain.
 The results are produced monthly, quarterly and annually and are split by geography; therefore, consistent trend and regional data are essential.
 However, smaller sample sizes at nation (Scotland and Wales) or regional level make this challenging.
-Additionally, occasional outlier trip records can distort reported trip numbers, impacting trend analysis.
+Additionally, occasional outlier visit records can distort reported visit numbers, impacting trend analysis.

-A thorough methodological review of the GBTS approach and data processing was conducted and completed in August 2024.
+A thorough methodological review of GBTS: Day Visits approach and data processing was conducted and completed in September 2024.
 The core aim was to reduce the volatility that was distorting estimates, while also maintaining accuracy.